Prajwal-banakar/Prajwal-banakar/README.md

 ### 🌍 About Me

-I’m a **backend developer and open-source contributor** with a strong interest in **distributed systems, streaming data platforms, and real-time analytics infrastructure**.
+I’m a **backend developer** and Credited contributor in the official **Apache Fluss v0.9.0-incubating release**, with a strong interest in **distributed systems, streaming data platforms, and real-time analytics infrastructure**.

 I actively contribute to **Apache Fluss (Incubating)** a next-generation streaming storage system designed for large-scale real-time analytics.